-Figure 15 - Results of the storage/discharge behavior analysis for the Pecos River catchment (Anton Chico; Panel A) and the Canadian River catchment (Rayado Creek; Panel B).
-Both catchments initially exhibited opposite behavior to the Welsh and VCNP catchments, however, once discharge rose to 0.01 mm/hr they followed similar patterns.
+Figure 14.
+Results of the storage/discharge behavior analysis for the Pecos River catchment (Anton Chico; Panel A) and the Canadian River catchment (Rayado Creek; Panel B).

 4. DISCUSSION

 4.1 Adding a Snowmelt Term to the Conservation-of-Mass Equation